bill-ash/excel-duckdb/README.md

 You may need to modify other permission, or settings to enable macros.
 Mileage will vary depending on your setup.

-## Useage
+## Usage

-Users will be limited to 255 characters per query.

 Query parquet files in object storage, local files on your machine, or even [MotherDuck](https://motherduck.com/)!

 TODO: add credential management that is not storing credentials in plain text in VBA.

+Users will be limited to 255 characters per query.

 ```
 =duckdb("